Our Team

 Program Director

 Caitlin grew up on the coast of Southern Maine.
 She first tried sailing in middle school, but found it to be scary, uncomfortable and difficult.
 While studying art history and journalism in college, she tried sailing again, racing dinghies in the summer with friends among the Casco Bay islands in Portland.
-Before joining The Apprenticeshop, she crewed on a 74’ steel tall ship, worked in boatyards and ran a floral design business.
-Caitlin loves her role at The Apprenticeshop; creating programs that give adults and youth opportunities to connect with wooden boats on and off the water.
+Before joining The Apprenticeshop, she crewed on charter boats, worked in boatyards and ran a floral design business.
+Caitlin loves her role at The Apprenticeshop; developing programs that provide people of all ages opportunities to connect with wooden boats on and off the water.

 Liz_12.3.20_02.Web.jpg